-If the service can prevent users who do not meet the age criteria from downloading the application then this should be enacted.
+If the service can prevent users who do not meet the age criteria from downloading the application, then this should be enacted.

-Applications must have an age affirmation in the app itself that shows the first time it is used.
+Applications must have an AAP in the app itself that shows the first time it is used.
 It does not need to be repeated each time the app is used.

-Applications must have a responsible drinking message visible on the Welcome screen or the Home Screen (ideally with a link to responsible drinking content in your region or country as applicable).
+Applications must have a RDM visible on the Welcome screen or the Home Screen (ideally with a link to responsible drinking content in your region or country as applicable).
 Detailed requirements can be found in Appendix 1F.